Nicklatzwn/temperatures-app/README.md

 ## Server Setup

 The server is a simple flask application under the `server` folder.
-Create a `venv` and install the requirements from the `requirements.txt` file.<br />
+Create a `venv` and install the requirements from the `requirements.txt` file.
 The server will be open on [http://localhost:5000](http://localhost:5000) by running the following script.

 ### `python server.py`